ipfs/ipfs-docs/docs/concepts/dnslink.md

 /ipns/example.org/media/
 ```

-## Publish Using a Subdomain
+## Publish Content Path in DNSLink Record

-Publish the TXT record using a special subdomain called `_dnslink`.
+Publish the mapping as DNS TXT record using your hostname prefixed with `_dnslink`.

 This not only makes DNSLink lookup more efficient by only returning relevant TXT records, but enables you to improve the security of an automated setup or delegate control over your DNSLink records to a third party without giving away full control over the original DNS zone.